 St Isaac Cathedral is one of the largest and most ornate cathedrals.
 Its beauty blends perfectly with the beauty of the city.

-St Isaac's Cathedral is one of the largest religious buildings in the world (height: 101.5 metres; base: over 10,000 square metres; diameter of the dome: about 25 metres).
+St Isaac's Cathedral is one of the largest religious buildings in the world (height: 101.5 meters; base: over 10,000 square meters; diameter of the dome: about 25 meters).
 The construction of this highly complex project did much to further the development of constructional engineering and applied art in Russia.

 Actually, is the fourth church that bears this name.